It is not unusual to see flashes and floaters from time to time.

 What are floaters?

 Often, people who have healthy eyes see floaters.
 They appear as spots, lines or cobweb effects, usually when you look at a plain surface such as a white wall or a clear blue sky.
-They often appear when the clear jelly in the main part of your eye gets older.
+As you age, floaters become more regular.

 What are flashes?

-The retina is at the back of your eye.
-It receives the images and sends them to the brain.
-This is one of the things that enable you to see.
+Sometimes, flashes and floaters can be a sign and symptom of a retinal tear or detachment.
+The retina is at the back of your eye, it receives the images and sends them to the brain.
+This is one of the components that enables you to see.
 If the retina tears, it may come away from the back wall of the eye.
 This is called retinal detachment.
 It can result in partial or complete loss of vision.

 If you suddenly notice a shower of new flashes and floaters or a dark shadow in your vision, then you should seek advice urgently.
 These symptoms can mean that the retina is tearing.
 Go to an accident and emergency department (A&E) if necessary.

 - A black shadow in your vision

 - A curtain or veil over your vision